-Freudenberg is also the terminus of hiking path Nibelungensteig, starting at Zwingenberg (Bergstrasse).
+The town is the terminus of hiking path Nibelungensteig, starting at Zwingenberg (Bergstrasse).
 It is situated on Nibelungenstraße, a tourist route to Wertheim from Worms.
 The hills on the left bank of Main are part of Mittelgebirge Odenwald while those on the river's opposite side belong to Spessart.
-The territory of the municipality totals 3,478 ha and stretches into the wooded hills.
+The territory of the municipality totals 3,478 hectares and stretches into the forested hills.

 Freudenberg was mentioned for the first time around 1100.
 In 1806, the city became a part of Grand Duchy of Baden.
 The first (sandstone) bridge over Main was built in 1907.
 In 1928-1934, Staustufe Freudenberg followed.
 With Deutsche Gemeindeordnung and the laws that followed, in 1935 Freudenberg lost the status as town.
 A year later, Bezirksamt Wertheim was dissolved and Freudenberg became a part of Amtsbezirk/Landkreis Tauberbischofsheim.
 Towards the end of WWII, the first bridge over Main was blown up.
 From 1946-1950, a ferry boat linked Freudenberg and Kirschfurt.
 The 2nd (current) bridge was built in 1950.